 What makes Plus different from Whole Exome sequence analysis?

 “Importantly, many genetic changes can only be detected when del/dup analysis is included and would have been missed by classic sequence analysis alone.
-Approximately, 4.4% of all cases seen at Blueprint Genetics, and 11% of diagnostic whole exome cases have received a diagnosis from the analysis of del/dups”, says Mikko Muona.
+Approximately 4.4% of all cases seen at Blueprint Genetics, and 11% of diagnostic whole exome cases, have received a diagnosis from the analysis of del/dups,” Mikko Muona said.

 At a quick glance: What is del/dup (CNV)?

 In clinical genetic diagnostics, deletion/duplication (del/dup) analysis is used to detect disease-causing deletions or duplications in the genome.
-The size of the alteration may vary from single exon (<150-1000 bps) to multiple genes, and up to chromosome level changes visible by light microscopy.
+The size of the alteration may vary from a single exon (<150-1000 bps) to multiple genes, and up to chromosome-level changes visible by light microscopy.
 Deletions and duplications with a size larger than 1,000 bases (>1 kb) are often referred to as copy-number variations (CNVs).

 When is it important to include del/dup (CNV) analysis in your WES test?

 - The patient is suspected of having a genetic disorder mainly caused by deletions and duplications

 - The patient has a severe syndromic disorder with intellectual disability and/or multiple congenital structural anomalies